SrijanSaraswat/Advanced-E-commerce/README.md

 ### Backend

 - Set `DEBUG=False` in `.env`
-- Use Gunicorn with Nginx or host on services like PythonAnywhere or Render
+- Use Gunicorn with Nginx or host on Render/VPS
-- Run `python manage.py collectstatic` before deploying
+- Run `python manage.py collectstatic`

 ### Frontend